Th0masAndy/CCS26B-AE/claims/paper-comparison.md

 | `paper-plots/*.svg` | Paper and measured runtime curves |
 | `paper-comparison.md` | Figures and a table of matched time and communication values |

-Each figure fixes the set size and metric.
-Rows correspond to dimensions;
+Each figure fixes the set size, dimension, and metric, with separate panels for Ours and Ours-Px.
+Claim 2 produces nine figures, one per `(n, d)` pair;
-columns separate Ours and Ours-Px.
-Claim 2 produces three figures for the full matrix, or one for `--light`; Claim 3 produces three figures for its three metrics.
+Claim 3 produces nine figures, one per `(metric, d)` pair.

 - **Horizontal axis:** `delta` values (`32`, `64`, `128`, `256`, `512`) shown as
   equally spaced categories, not a numeric linear or logarithmic scale.